Unboxed-Software/solana-course/content/program-security.md

 For example, in the Movie Review program we built together over the last two lessons, we wrote code to create new accounts to store movie reviews.
 However, if we take a closer look at the code, we'll notice that the program also facilitates a lot of unintentional behavior that we could easily catch by asking "How do I break this?"
 We'll dig into some of these problems in this lesson, but remember that it's up to you to change your mindset toward security.

+## Error handling

+Before we dive into security checks, it's important to know how use errors in Rust.
+While your code can handle some issues gracefully, other issues will require that your program stop execution and return a program error.

+// How to create errors
+// How to return errors from your program

 ## Basic security checks

 ### Ownership checks